more under: Entrepreneurship Opportunities

 - There is no particular type of project in mind.
 However, projects should demonstrate innovation in content, audience, approach, and method.
 Past applicants have proposed solo and chamber recording projects, non-profit organizations, performance projects, commissions of new works, music-related businesses, and research; these are just a few possibilities.
 Projects that carve new professional paths in the music world and/or reach new audiences and communities are especially encouraged.

-- Each project must have 2 references: faculty or professionals who can speak about the project.
+- Each project must have 2 completed RSC reference forms from faculty or professionals who can speak about the project.

 The competition is made possible with the support of Michigan State University Federal Credit Union and Cynthia Kay and Company.